AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_development_tips.md

 ## Debugging and using the Developer Tools

 The Stingray editor's front-end HTML5 environment runs in the Chromium Embedded Framework (CEF).
 This means that you have access to the Chrome Developer Tools panel, which offers many essential development resources.
-You can use the DevTools to place breakpoints and debug your JavaScript code, explore the HTML of your panels, run JavaScript commands in a console, etc.
+You can use the DevTools to place breakpoints and debug your JavaScript code, explore the HTML of your panels, and run JavaScript commands in a console.

 ![Chrome DevTools](../../images/chrome_devtools.png)